cirosantilli/linux-cheat/network/README.md

 In which case the DNS server normally resides on the router.

-Clients computers on the network are informed that it is a DNS server via DHCP.
+Client computers on the network are informed that it is a DNS server via DHCP.

 On your LAN, people can use the host name to communicate between computers

-For example, John is running an apache server on the usual port 80.
+For example, John is running an Apache server on the usual port 80.
 He has hostname `john`.

 Mary is on the same network.
 Therefore, she can refer to `john` simply as `john`.
 For example: